Date of Award

 Scholarly Commons Citation

 Liron, Caroline Cecile Marcelle, "Derivation of a Numerical Method for Computing 3-D Magnetoplasmadynamic Flows in Thermodynamic Non-equilibrium" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 121.